Edit this wiki page Follow

 Flesh

 The Poltergeist is only found deep within the zone.
 It is a truly supernatural being with psychic powers and the ability to turn invisible.
 These traits make the poltergeist one of the hardest mutants in the game.
 They also happen to float and will resist heavy damage.
-They will appear as apparitions and will telekinetically manipulate objects to hurt you.
+They will appear as apparitions and will telekinetically manipulate objects to hurt the player.
 Their true form only appears after being killed.

 Poltergeist